nktice/AMD-AI/README.md

 # AMD / Radeon 7900XTX 6900XT GPU ROCm install / setup / config
 # Ubuntu 22.04 / 23.04
-# Conda / PyTorch (ROCm) / EXLLAMA / BitsAndBytes-ROCm
+# AMD ROCm 5.6.1
-# Automatic1111 Stable Diffusion + ComfyUI
+# Automatic1111 Stable Diffusion + ComfyUI ( venv )
-# Oobabooga - Text Generation WebUI
+# Oobabooga - Text Generation WebUI ( Conda / PyTorch (ROCm) / BitsAndBytes-ROCm ( 0.41.1 ) / ExLlama + ExLlamav2 )

 ## Install notes / instructions ##

- I have composed this collection of instructions as they are my notes.
+2023-07 - I have composed this collection of instructions as they are my notes.
 I use to setup my own Linux system with AMD parts.
 I've gone over these doing many re-installs to get them all right.
 This is what I had hoped to find when I had search for install instructions -  so I'm sharing them in the hopes that they save time for other people.
 There may be in here extra parts that aren't needed but this works for me.
- Originally text, with comments like a shell script that I cut and paste - 2023-07 - nktice
+Originally text, with comments like a shell script that I cut and paste

- Updates 2023-08-29 - ROCm 5.6 appears to be functioning now, so this guide is updated to refer to that... older versions may be mentioned in notes.
-Oobabooga changed some command line arguments so there's changes there.

 2023-09-09 - I had a report that this doesn't work in virtual machines (virtualbox) as the system there cannot see the hardware, it can't load drivers, etc.  Windows users may find it more helpful to try DirectML - https://rocm.docs.amd.com/en/latest/deploy/windows/quick_start.html / https://github.com/lshqqytiger/stable-diffusion-webui-directml

 2023-09-30 - Added new version for ROCm 5.7 -> https://github.com/nktice/AMD-AI/blob/main/ROCm-5.7.md
 2023-11-30 - Updated for ROCm 5.7.2 and PyTorch from Nightlies, and simplification of process -> https://github.com/nktice/AMD-AI/blob/main/ROCm-5.7.md

+2023-11-30 - Rewrite of this document to include updates...
+ROCm 5.6.1,  Stable Diffusion and ComfyUI sections rewritten for venv,  Textgen webui section updated to use more of the project requirements as designed.
+Overall greatly simplified.

 ---